doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

   -v build/WoWSubclasses/Localization
 ```

-The rendered mod localization directories should be generated first, as the workflow does.
+Keep this command equivalent to the task in `.vscode/tasks.json`; do not substitute a partial template or Markdown check.
+The task renders the complete Wiki with the mod sources and rendered localization directories it depends on.
+If those localization builds are stale, regenerate them before treating the Wiki output as validated.

-After rendering, check:
+Only inspect the processed files under `build/Wiki` after the task succeeds.
+Check:

 - every localization handle resolved to non-empty text;
 - every `getf` received the right number and order of parameters;